-‘General Hospital’ Spoilers: EP Frank Valentini Teases BIG February Surprise
+‘General Hospital’ Spoilers: EP Frank Valentini Teases Big February Surprise

-General Hospital spoilers contain shocking revelations this week but they are not as mind blogging as a mysterious Tweet from GH executive producer Frank Valentini just as February is sweeping in.
+General Hospital spoilers contain shocking revelations this week, but they are not as mind blogging as a mysterious tweet from GH executive producer Frank Valentini just as February is sweeping in.

-According to the outlet Soap Hub, the show usually delivers something special for its fans during the month of love such as giving fans the power to choose a character to return for a limited run in 2015.
+According to the outlet Soap Hub, the show usually delivers something special for its fans during the month of love, such as giving fans the power to choose a character to return for a limited run in 2015.

 In 2016, Valentini posted a video over Twitter of him and GH vet Michael Easton asking him to return to the show in what seemed to be a response to the fan outcry when his character Silas Clay was killed.

-While General Hospital spoilers for this week are already filled with big surprises, Valentini posted yet another teasing Tweet in the simplest manner possible, leaving fans of the show begging for more details.
+While General Hospital spoilers for this week are already filled with big surprises, Valentini posted yet another teasing tweet in the simplest manner possible, leaving fans of the show begging for more details.

 There's exciting GH News coming this week.
 Stay tuned #GH